YuriTBarros/Vitiviniculture-API/README.md

 3. **Deploy to Render** — automatically deploys to the production environment - only runs on the `main` branch

 ## 🧱 Architecture

+Our project consists of an API and a background service.
+When the project starts, both the API and the background service are launched.
+Every 10 minutes, the background service crawls the Embrapa website and updates the data locally, storing it in a cache in JSON and CSV file formats.

+All API read operations retrieve data from this local cache to minimize performance impacts and avoid dependency on the Embrapa website, which can sometimes be offline.

+Additionally, all read endpoints are protected and require JWT-based authentication to ensure secure access.

 ![Project Architecture](https://cdn.discordapp.com/attachments/1374899745033687121/1374899824859676752/Inserir_um_titulo.png?ex=683457fe&is=6833067e&hm=cc5102426aa55870be81004dc73367375b909f6b9bc9a9e8cf178e58f9df2eae)